import numpy as np

 v[lower:upper:step]

-: This returns the elements in v
+: Returns elements in v

 at position